Mary Pickford: Early years

 Pickford left the stage to join Zukor's roster of stars.
 Zukor believed film's potential lay in recording theatrical players in replicas of their most famous stage roles and productions.
 Zukor first filmed Pickford in a silent version of A Good Little Devil.
 The film, produced in 1913, showed the play's Broadway actors reciting every line of dialogue, resulting in a stiff film that Pickford later called "one of the worst [features] I ever made ... it was deadly".
-Zukor agreed; he held the film back from distribution for a year.
+Zukor agreed; he held the film back from distribution for eleven months.

 Pickford's work in material written for the camera by that time had attracted a strong following.
 Comedy-dramas, such as In the Bishop's Carriage (1913), Caprice (1913), and especially Hearts Adrift (1914), made her irresistible to moviegoers.
 Hearts Adrift was so popular that Pickford asked for the first of her many publicized pay raises based on the profits and reviews.
 The film marked the first time Pickford's name was featured above the title on movie marquees.
 Tess of the Storm Country was released five weeks later.
 Biographer Kevin Brownlow observed that the film "sent her career into orbit and made her the most popular actress in America, if not the world".

 Her appeal was summed up two years later by the February 1916 issue of Photoplay as "luminous tenderness in a steel band of gutter ferocity".
 Only Charlie Chaplin, who slightly surpassed Pickford's popularity in 1916, had a similarly spellbinding pull with critics and the audience.
 Each enjoyed a level of fame far exceeding that of other actors.
-Throughout the 1910s and 1920s, Pickford was believed to be the most famous woman in the world, or, as a silent-film journalist described her, "the best known woman who has ever lived, the woman who was known to more people and loved by more people than any other woman that has been in all history".
+Throughout the 1910s and 1920s, Pickford was believed to be the most famous woman in the world, or, as Adela Rogers St. Johns later described her, "the best known woman who has ever lived, the woman who was known to more people and loved by more people than any other woman that has been in all history".